-Competencies — skills, knowledge, attributes or characteristics — serve as the foundation for behaviors and actions an individual needs to effectively execute a position’s functions.
+Competencies — skills, knowledge, attributes, or characteristics serve as the foundation for someone being successful in the position.
 Competencies may be clustered in a variety of ways dependent on an organization’s needs.
 Examples of competency clusters include:

 - Academic competencies: Skills and knowledge acquired through academic training that serve as the base for academic competencies.
 Examples include critical and analytical thinking, reading and writing skills, research skills, communication skills, IT skills (ability to navigate basic IT functions), and field of study (e.g. accounting, engineering).

 - Workplace competencies: Related to a position’s business functions within the organization such as the “office” side and “leadership” side of management or alternatively, fieldwork conditions for a laborer.
-Examples include ethics, teamwork, business fundamentals, and planning, organizing and scheduling.
+Examples include ethics, teamwork, business fundamentals, planning, organizing and scheduling, and problem-solving.

-- Industry-wide or sector specific competencies: Specialized knowledge or technical competencies required to competently execute the position’s functions.
+- Industry-wide or sector-specific competencies: Specialized knowledge or technical competencies required to competently execute the position’s functions.
 Examples include safety skills and knowledge, industry principles, concepts, and regulations.

 Step 2: Identifying top talent for succession

 As a next step in developing your organization’s succession/workforce plan, consider your annual performance review process.
-By modifying the performance review to include a 9-box talent review, you can identify employees that are immediately ready for the position if it became available now, and candidates that need further development and assess their maturity or readiness to begin that training.
-The 9-box grid plots performance against potential and provides supervisors defined assessment criteria to position an employee within one of the nine boxes to calibrate his or her readiness for future development.
-In the 9-box grid below, individuals evaluated to be in the upper right corner (darkly shaded boxes) are identified as high potential candidates.
+By modifying the performance review to include a 9-box grid, you can identify employees that are immediately ready for the position if it became available now, and candidates that need further development and training, and allow you to assess their readiness to begin that development and training.
+The 9-box grid plots performance against potential and provides supervisors with defined assessment criteria to position an employee within one of the nine boxes to calibrate readiness for future development.
+In the 9-box grid below, individuals evaluated to be in the upper right corner (darkly shaded boxes) are identified as high-potential candidates.

-An easy addition to the semi-annual performance review process, the 9-box talent review is a tool for organizations to identify top talent across departments and build the organization’s internal talent bench.
+An easy addition to the semi-annual performance review process, the 9-box grid is a tool for organizations to identify top talent across departments and build the organization’s internal talent bench.

 Step 3: Building your talent bench

 In Step 2, supervisors and human resources staff collaborate to define position competencies and identify high performers across the organization.
 Step 3 combines this information to identify the “bench” for each critical position — in other words, the staff members to target for future development and training to ready them for filling those advanced roles within the organization.
 This step can also identify if your organization does not have anyone identified for readiness, and where external recruitment may be needed.

-When building the bench, supervisors, human resource leads and executive leadership weigh the development of the core competencies with the readiness for future development as indicated by an individual’s 9-box grid assessment.
+When building the bench, supervisors, human resource leads, and executive leadership weigh the development of the core competencies with the readiness for future development and training as indicated by an individual’s 9-box grid assessment.
 When building your bench, keep in mind:

-- Moving the person who sits directly below the critical position in your organizational structure into the open role does not guarantee he/she is the most qualified person for the job.
+- Moving the person who sits directly below the critical position in your organizational structure into the open role does not guarantee they are the most qualified person for the job.
 To ensure a position is filled with the most qualified candidate, offer career paths for employees that allow top talent to move horizontally and vertically throughout the organization.

-- Succession candidates do not have to come from the same unit where the vacancy is.
-Use identification of similar core competencies to identify candidates from other units within the organization.
+- Succession candidates do not have to come from the same department where the vacancy sits.
+When building your bench, use identification of similar core competencies to identify candidates from other units within the organization.

-- If a critical position does not have multiple candidates or has no identified candidates, develop an external recruitment strategy so when the position does become vacant, you can quickly begin recruitment.
+- As noted, if a critical position does not have multiple candidates or has no identified candidates, develop an external recruitment strategy so when the position does become vacant, you can quickly begin recruitment.

 Remembering these guidelines will help your organization assess all employees and possibly identify individuals who may not be obvious candidates.
 When considering the competencies and best fit for positions, supervisors should also note any gaps in the competencies of the individuals on the bench.